In this blog, we’ll learn –

 “I am fairly good at programming, and love numbers, but don’t have a masters’ degree.
 Can I pursue a career in Data Science?”

-Such questions might be popping in your head, so let’s address them.
+Such questions might be popping into your head, so let’s address them.

 If you have graduated in disciplines like computer science, information technology, mathematics, statistics, engineering, or any other related field, you already fulfill the minimum educational requirement to pursue a career in Data Science.
 Additionally, an interest in statistical analysis and programming will help you master the skills needed to become a Data Scientist.